 We are also planning a partnership with NeuroLeadership Institute, a leadership development organization focused on bringing a more concrete, science-based approach to growing skills in business leaders, to offer our employees programs and tools to speak openly and safely about DEI at Schrödinger.
 The program, called DEI Starter Kit, is focused on three modules: Grow, Include and Decide.
 “Grow” tackles the fixed mindset that many of us find ourselves having, which limits us from going out of our comfort zones and being okay with making mistakes.
 “Include” asks employees to identify factors that put others and themselves in a state of exclusion, emphasizing and building relatedness among colleagues by looking for commonalities with those who are different from you.
 Finally, the “Decide” module is a mitigation tool that teaches us how to identify inherent bias towards others.
 We believe that any kind of structured course on DEI is a wonderful tool to help employees better understand the larger topic and to feel more comfortable to discuss openly.

 Ultimately, for any company trying to elevate DEI internally, it has to start with giving employees more opportunities to have a safe space to connect on their differences or shared interests and educate themselves on what DEI is and what it should look like in the workplace.

 At Schrödinger, our goal is to continue to iterate on strengths and overcome weaknesses to become better allies, better champions and better people.
 We’ve found that focusing on qualitative goals rather than quantitative goals, deliberately challenging the traditional norm around DEI in corporate life, is an effective path forward.
-We are dedicated to continuing to improve, learn and grow from each other to ensure DEI for all.
+We are dedicated to continuing to improve, learn and grow from each other to ensure diversity, equity, and inclusion for all.